Article

 If a spouse dies during the process of divorce and his heirs continue the divorce, the law stipulates that the date of the marriage dissolution will be the date of death.

-Regarding the types of effects that divorce causes, they are effects on property relations between spouses, effects on non-property relations between spouses and divorce effects on the relationships between parents and their children.
+Regarding the types of effects that divorce causes, they are effects on property relations between spouses, effects on non-property relations between spouses, and divorce effects on the relationships between parents and their children.
 The experts at our law firm in Romania can provide more details.

 What are the effects of divorce regarding property and non-property relations between spouses?

 The effects of divorce on non-property relations concern the family name after marriage and the rights of the divorced spouse.
-Thus, in the absence of an agreement between spouses or a declaration of court regarding the reasons to keep the name during the marriage, each spouse will return to the name given before concluding the marriage.
-Also, divorce is deemed ruled against the spouse whose exclusive fault caused the divorce and that spouse will lose the rights acquired by law or by agreement concluded earlier with third parties.
-In case of common fault or the divorce through common consent, these rights are preserved.
-Thise who are interested in more details can reach out to our team of lawyers in Romania.
+Thus, in the absence of an agreement between spouses or a court declaration regarding the reasons to keep the name during the marriage, each spouse will return to the name given before concluding the marriage.

 How is the relationship between parents and their minor children affected as a result of the dissolution of marriage?

-In this case, the guardianship court is the one that will decide upon such relationships on specific considerations and interests of children, the psychosocial investigation report or the parents’ agreement.
+In this case, the guardianship court is the one that will decide upon such relationships on specific considerations and interests of children, the psychosocial investigation report, or the parents’ agreement.
 Usually, parental authority will belong to both parents.
 However, the child’s best interest can argue the court’s decision to grant parental authority to only one parent, following the other to reserve the right to supervise the child’s growth and education and to consent to the adoption.

 In terms of housing the child after divorce, the court, on the grounds of the child’s higher interest, may conclude that he/she has to live with a parent or other relatives, or even other people or a care institution.
 The Parent or parents who don’t live with their children have the right to have personal ties to them.
 The Family Law experts at our Romanian law firm can give you more details.